Carover0/ztip_public/README.md

 ---

 ## Final Notes / Tips

+> [!TIP]
+> Keep your bot in a separate low-privilege user account on the server.

+> [!NOTE]
+> Every command executed by ZTip can be verified manually through Zebra or Zingo-CLI.

 1. Security First
 - Keep config.ini and allowed_users.json private.
 They contain sensitive credentials and access keys.